networkearth/watercycle/README.md

     "bucket": "bucket",

     "name": "example-spark-job",
-    "entrypoint": "wordcount.py"
+    "entrypoint": "wordcount.py",
+    "arguments": ["s3://watercycle-example-bucket/spark/output"],
+    "venv": "example-venv"
 }
 ```

-`account` is the account number. `application_name` is the name of the application. `space` is the namespace. `execution_role` is the name of the execution role. `bucket` is the name of the bucket where the job is stored. `name` is the name of the job. `entrypoint` is the entrypoint for the job.
+`account` is the account number. `application_name` is the name of the application. `space` is the namespace. `execution_role` is the name of the execution role. `bucket` is the name of the bucket where the job is stored. `name` is the name of the job. `entrypoint` is the entrypoint for the job. `arguments` are the arguments to the job. `venv` is the name of the virtual environment to use.

 You'll also need the file pointed to by `entrypoint` in the same directory as the `config.json`.
 And that file
 will contain your actual spark job code.